ZackAshM/cosmiclimits/README.md

 - `cosmiclimits/horizon.py`: solves the depth-equals-one horizon condition and converts redshift to observable distance.
 - `cosmiclimits/utils.py`: stores/interpolates generated rate tables.
 - `scripts/plot.py`: computes the curves, draws figures, and writes the CSV table.

+## AI-Usage Disclaimer

+The code packaged here is generated using OpenAI’s Codex, with human review from myself (Zachary Martin).
+I heavily orchestrated the physics backend decisions, including the choice for defining a “horizon” based on energy-loss depth that could include expansion (redshift) effects, as well as which thermal models to include.
+I have included, in this README, all physics decisions made here in order to make interpretation of the results as clear as possible.
+The project organization is also orchestrated by myself, including the structure of submodules, and code documentation.

+Codex was used to write wrappers for interaction-table generation + calculated propagation rates of interactions using the CRPropa3-data package, and for writing computational versions of the equations presented in Ruffini et al.